Mender blog

 There are many reasons that have contributed to the adoption of Linux including having an open source community, the support for necessary functionality such as WiFi, Bluetooth and so on.
 Linux has also been ported to a wide range of processor architectures commonly found in SoC designs such as x86, MIPS and ARM.

 When it comes to an update mechanism for updating the software on these embedded connected devices in the field there are few options available.
 The most efficient mechanism is over-the-air (OTA) update where the update is sent and managed remotely without any requirement for physical or manual (at-the-device) input.
-For this to occur, a central server to control the update process and protocol for installing the software to the client is necessary.
+For this to occur, a central server to control the update process is necessary with the software client installed on the device.
+The software client is responsible for executing the update on the device based on the commands of the server.

-Embedded connected devices running on Linux are varied in their design and implementation but the common components required for deploying OTA software updates are the bootloader, kernel, root filesystem and all the software running higher up in the stack for UI applications.
+Embedded connected devices running on Linux are varied in their design and implementation but the common components required for deploying OTA software updates are the bootloader, kernel, root filesystem on the root partition and any other software existing on other partitions of the device.

 Updating software could appear an easy task in the initial stages of product planning but the development team could fail to realize the many intricacies of a system that is susceptible to the environment that an IoT device in the field functions.
 What if something goes down such as the power or network during an update, what if a bug renders a portion of the device unbootable, what if a malicious software is sent to device, and so on.